Chiara06830/Chiara06830/README.md

 # About me

-Currently working at the [University of Rennes as](https://www.univ-rennes.fr/) as temporary CS Teacher.
+Currently working at the [University of Rennes](https://www.univ-rennes.fr/) as temporary CS Teacher.
 Mostly teaching Software Engineering.
 Trying my best to pass the exam to be an highschool teacher.

 ## 🌐 Socials: